-Utilizing the widest definition of the word, human beings have been traveling since the dawn of time.
+Utilizing the widest definition of the word, human beings have been travelling since the dawn of time.
 No matter one’s beliefs about the creation of humans, everyone can agree our species began in some single locale, likely Africa or the Middle East, and ‘travelled’ outwards, settling new lands.
 However, most of this ‘travel’ was done out of necessity and war, often without the intent of return.
 It wouldn’t be until Antiquity, or the glory days of the Greek and Roman empires, that tourism, or leisure travel, would be introduced.

 During the Middle Ages, travel took on a new meaning.
 Although leisurely travel was still reserved for the upper class, it became more and more common for members of the upper and even lower classes to embark on pilgrimages.
 Most of the major religions at the time, including the Islamic, Judaic, and Christian traditions, encouraged their practitioners to conduct pilgrimages.
 Largely unaided by technology, most of these journeys were done on foot, often occasionally with a beast of burden to carry supplies.
 The wealthy were able to afford other forms of travel including horseback and ship.
 Furthermore, the Middle Ages saw the emergence of connected shipping routes.
 As ports grew, travel opportunities increased, and the dock was typically the start of any long-distance travel during the Middle Ages.

 Travel continued to exist in this way for some time: the rich travelled primarily for cultural and leisure reasons, while the poor travelled largely for religious reasons, if at all.
 The next major development travel underwent was the establishment of the Grand Tour.
-Undertaken by the elite men of Western and Northern European countries, the Grand Tour took young travelers across Europe in a “rite of passage” meant to educate the wealthy after they finished their education but before adulthood.
-Historians cite this tradition as the origin of the modern tourism industry and indicate that the tradition had become well established in European culture by the 1660’s.
+Undertaken by the elite men of Western and Northern European countries, the Grand Tour took young travellers across Europe in a “rite of passage” meant to educate the wealthy after they finished their education but before adulthood.
+Historians cite this tradition as the origin of the modern tourism industry and indicate that the tradition had become well established in European culture by the 1660s.
 Like many traditions, the Grand Tour eventually developed a rigid structure.
 Tourists were expected to follow a set itinerary and travelled with a tutor.
 The Grand Tour typically began in England, moved south through France into Switzerland and Italy.
-After spending a few months in Italy, the traveler and his tutor moved upwards through Germany and into Holland before returning to England.
-These trips utilized the most advanced travel technology of the day, including ships and collapsable coaches, and it wasn’t entirely uncommon for the traveler and tutor to be waited on by a handful of servants.
+After spending a few months in Italy, the traveller and his tutor moved upwards through Germany and into Holland before returning to England.
+These trips utilized the most advanced travel technology of the day, including ships and collapsable coaches, and it wasn’t entirely uncommon for the traveller and tutor to be waited on by a handful of servants.

 Today, travel stands as one of the most economically important leisure activities in the world.
 The tourism market is so large that it has split into an astounding number of niche markets, including ecotourism, backpacking, and historical tourism.
 As of the writing of this article, there have even been a handful of trips into orbit around Earth branded as “space tourism”, a new and exciting chapter in the history of travel and tourism.
 The story of tourism displays a remarkable connection to the technology that makes travel possible.
-Transportation innovations like the train and airplane have eliminated the difficulties and lowered the costs of long distance travel, and planet Earth has truly become a smaller place because of it.
+Transportation innovations like the train and aeroplane have eliminated the difficulties and lowered the costs of long-distance travel, and planet Earth has truly become a smaller place because of it.